EntTheTree/Webnovel-1/Draft 2.md

 Karrie’s mom let out a sigh.
 “You two…”

 “What are you going to wish for?”
 My mom asked.
 My wish?

-I’ve never had a chance to wish for something before, I simply didn’t have the time.
-The room was cozy and had a joyous atmosphere.
-Dad and Karri’s dad were busy arguing on what a girl like me wanted to wish for.
-Sighs could be heard getting louder as they argued their points.
-Karrie and Eric were busy not trying to puke their food out, they ate too much cake.
+A warmth spread through the house giving it a cozy atmosphere.
+My father and Karrie’s were busy arguing on what a girl like me wanted to wish for.
+Sighs could be heard cutting through their points as they became more and more ridiculous.
+Karrie and Eric were busy trying to shove another spoonful of cake into themselves.
 And my mom, with her gentle blue eyes, was busy looking at me.
-The whole room smelled of food and cake.
-It made me happy.
-I felt my mouth curl.

 “My wish…” The room went quiet.

-My mouth curled into a big smile.
-The air, warmed up by their smiles and body, felt refreshing as it touched my teeth.
-“My wish is to always have days like-”
+It was awkward at first, but today, on such a happy day, my mouth smiled naturally.
+The air felt refreshing as it grazed my grinning teeth.
+All of them smiled expectantly at me, the birthday girl, to announce her wish.
+I had it.

+“My wish is to always have days like–” A knock on the front door interrupted me.

 “Sorry Esther, excuse me for a bit.”
-Someone had knocked on the door.
-“Let me go check who it is.”
-My dad checked the door.
+My father lifted his heavy body from the table.
+Following him with my eyes as he went to the door.

 “Raviel?
 What are you doing here?”
 It was the lady with the pants and blue hair.
-She wore a thick dress today.
+She wore a thick dress today that was covered in glittering snow.
+The room had immediately melted them.

 “I have come here today as a messenger”

-“A messenger?”
-My dad grasped the letter handed to him.
+“A messenger?
+From who?”
+My dad grasped the letter handed to him, flipping it over a few times.

 “I shall take my leave then.”
-She grabbed the side of her skirt, threw a leg back, and bent her knees.
+Grabbing the sides of her skirt, she drew a leg behind herself and bent her knees.
 It was a perfect curtsy.
-“My lord”
+“My lord.”

-By the time I blinked, Raviel was already in the air, dad had lifted her by the neck with one hand.
+By the time I blinked, Raviel was already in the air, my father had lifted her by the neck with one hand.

 “Who sent you?”
 His murderous aura filled the room, dispelling the previous joyful atmosphere.